Hey, good afternoon to you or good morning, depending on your time zone.

 God has.

-I mean, there is no I have no doubt about that.
+I mean, there is no, I have no doubt about that.

-And I uh I appreciate your comments.
+And I appreciate your comments.

-I was last week, as you know, folks, I was a little guy golf vacation.
+Last week, as you know, folks, I was a little guy golf vacation.

 I've just have to ask you.